SciCompKL/CoDiPack/documentation/TutorialB2.md

 ~~~~
 For the reevaluation we have to create an input vector `x` which holds the values for the the new position where the
 tape is evaluated.
 Otherwise the call to `evalHessianAt` is the same as `evalHessian`, the difference is only that we
-provide a new intput position with `x` and also retrive the new output values with `y`.
+provide a new input position with `x` and also retrieve the new output values with `y`.

 The second option requires the same calls as for the recording and therefore we will not repeat it here.